brendanhasz/pipedown/README.md

 # Pipedown :shushing_face:

-> A data science pipelining framework for Python
+A data science pipelining framework for Python.

+Still in the super early stages - don't use this yet!

 Roadmap: